Frequently Asked Questions (FAQ)

 We are trying hard to make newer versions of osm2pgsql backwards compatible with older versions.
 Usually, you just have to upgrade the osm2pgsql executable and you are done.
 But there are cases where you have to wipe your database and start from scratch.
 See the release notes and the Upgrading appendix in the manual for details.

-I want some tables to be in a specific database schema
+Can I have my tables in a specific database schema?

 This is supported starting from version 1.4.0.